MohammedDeveloper/reCAPTCHA-Sandbox/README.md

 # recaptcha sandbox
-- Generate the captcha using Google Recaptcha - "Get reCAPTCHA"
+- Generating the captcha using Google Recaptcha - "Get reCAPTCHA"
 - Provide the label as "localhost"
 - Google displays the "Secret Key", "Site Key" | Code Snippet, API